Doctorate (PhD)

 Notes on the submission of documents

-Only send us originals or paper versions where this is expressly requested in the checklists.
+Please only send us originals or paper versions where this is expressly requested.
 In those cases, please send them to us by (internal) post or drop them in the Dean's Office's letterbox (“Dekanat”) in the lobby of building S3|21.

 Academic degree in a relevant, research-related subject Requirements